AdvSorcer/Filament-Schedule-UI/README_EN.md

 ### 3. Create Filament User (if not already created)

-If your project doesn't have a Filament user created yet, run:

 ```bash
 php artisan make:filament-user
 ```

 ### 4. Publish Configuration

-Publish the configuration file to your project:

 ```bash
 php artisan vendor:publish --tag=filament-schedule-ui-config